Stabbath/ProMod/README.txt

 - Converted everything to lgofnoc.
 - Added caster_assister to help spectators, especially casters, move around more naturally.
 - Fixed all past, present and future unwanted throwable/health item spawns ever.
-- Added tank rock selector plugin.
+- Added tank rock selector plugin, CanadaRox's version: just pressing Use or Reload alone will start the rock throw.
-- Removed l4d_nocans, can and firework removal is now done by universal-item-manager.
+- Removed l4d_nocans, all canister, can and firework removal is now done by universal-item-manager.
+- Added l4d2_spitdontswallow to allow people to opt for a spitter during tank fights.
+- Added staggersolver to block button presses during stumbles.
+- Added custom campaign's spit block to the regular plugin.

 TODO:
 - Decide what to do about l4d2pro.com.
 - Block the new material exploit.
 - Update boss percentage plugin to accommodate to custom campaigns, and overall be easier to use.
-- Add custom campaign's spit block to the regular plugin.
 - Add epi's new plugin which allows custom connection messages.
 "Jacob (Admin) has connected."
+- Separate custom map distances into a separate plugin from scoremod.
 - Remove the secret room from dark carnival 4 that could spawn up to 4 pills in unobtainable places.
-- Separate custom map distances into a separate plugin from scoremod.
 - Revise and implement the following stripper changes:
   - c1m1: Removed props from burning room.
   - c1m1: Removed 2 props from the final room before saferoom.